 9) In ITM environments with z/OS agents, you may see some duplicate agents.
 There is no known way at present of resolving most of those issues.

-A Largely Automated Recovery Plan
+A Semi-Automated Recovery Plan

-Many of the above cases can only be recovered using manual configuration.
+Some of the above cases can only be recovered using manual configuration.
 The most labor intensive cases arise when there are many of them.
-It is not uncommon to see hundreds.
+It is not uncommon to see dozens to hundreds.
 Some are the simple case of a OS Agent and a Tivoli Log agent, same name on two different systems.
 Imagine if there were 120 of those pairs.
 You also see cases of 50 to 500 identical agents.
 Tackling the 500+ identical Windows OS Agents could take weeks and require access to each system to reconfigure the agents.

 ./tacmd setagentconnection -n <os_agent_name> -t <pc>